 At a recent Orff workshop, I fell in love with a Samoan song called Savalivali.
-The song arrived to me via Greacian Goeke who learned it from Finnish Orff teacher Soili Perkio.
+The song arrived at me via Greacian Goeke who learned it from Finnish Orff teacher Soili Perkio.

-You can hear this beautiful song on Youtube:
+Watch this beautiful Traditional Samoan Song on Youtube:

 The second song I’d like to share is the Samoan version of Little Birdie.
 I learned it on youtube from a group of Samoan women.
 Here you can hear me sing and play it on a ukulele!

 I hope you enjoy these songs as much as I have and I also hope you will share them with the children in your lives!